ballerina-attic/loadbalancing-failover/README.md

     └── book_store_service.bal
 ```

 The `booksearchservice` is the service that handles the client orders to find books from bookstores.
 Book search service call bookstore backends to retrieve book details.
-You can find the loadbalancing and failover mechanisms are applied when the book search service calls three identical backend servers.
+You can see that the loadbalancing and failover mechanisms are applied when the book search service calls three identical backend servers.

 The `bookstorebacked` is an independent web service that accepts orders via HTTP POST method from `booksearchservice` and sends the details of the book back to the `booksearchservice`.

 ### Implementation of the Ballerina services

 #### book_search_service.bal
 The `ballerina.net.http.resiliency` package contains the load balancer implementation.
 After importing that package you can create an endpoint with a load balancer.
 The `endpoint` keyword in Ballerina refers to a connection with a remote service.
 Here you'll have three identical remote services to load balance across.
-First, you need to import ` ballerina.net.http.resiliency` package to use the loadbalancer.
-Next, create a LoadBalancer end point by ` create resiliency:LoadBalancer` statement.
+First, create a LoadBalancer end point by ` create resiliency:LoadBalancer` statement.
 Then you need to create an array of HTTP Clients that you needs to be Loadbalanced across.
 Finally, pass the `resiliency:roundRobin` argument to the `create loadbalancer` constructor.
 Now whenever you call the `bookStoreEndPoints` remote HTTP endpoint, it goes through the failover and load balancer.

 ```ballerina
 package booksearchservice;